Nackloose/Perturbarium/README.md

 And "Centralized Dumping Ground For The Endless Crap I Think Of" didn't look as good on a resume.

 > *"Naming things is hard.
 Naming everything is impossible.
 Welcome to Perturbarium — where even the name might one day evolve."*

+---

+## 📜 Rulebook

+For the complete set of rules, guidelines, and principles that govern the Perturbarium, see the [**Rulebook**](RULEBOOK.md).
+This document contains the foundational principles, coding standards, contribution guidelines, and philosophical framework that guide all work within this repository.

+> *"Rules are not cages, but compasses.
+They guide us toward excellence while leaving room for the unexpected brilliance that emerges from chaos."*